dotalim0204/mobile_price_analysis/README.md

 ## Conclusion

 - Specs related to running speed (Ram Size, GPU Speed, etc.) are usually the most important factors in predicting mobile price
-- Some mobile brands have low specs but higher prices, perhaps those brands are more popular
+- Some mobile brands have low specs but higher prices, perhaps it is due to their popularity
-- Linear Regression isn't really useful to solve this problem
+- Linear Regression isn't really useful especially after feature selection
-- We are able to predict the mobile price accurately with less variables using Random Forest Regressor and GridSearchCV, but not Linear Regression
+- GridSearchCV is able to find the best hyperparameter for Random Forest Regressor in a more systematic way, which results in the best performance
-- GridSearchCV is able to find the best hyperparameter for Random Forest Regressor, results in highest accuracy
+- It is possible to predict mobile price using the features in our dataset
-- It is possible to predict mobile price when given sufficient enough features
+- In the future, we may add more features, such as prioritise smartphone features according to lifestyle choices, or recommend popular phone models for users with similar needs

 ## Contributors